 Travel Guide for Women Travelling To Nepal: Things to Avoid in Nepal

-Nepal, a country sandwiched between China and India, is a country of mighty Himalayas (8 of the world’s highest 14 mountain including Mount Everest), haven for white water rafting (up to grade 6), birthplace of the Buddha, and a melting pot of Hinduism and Buddhism (there are over 1200 ancient Buddhist temples and 2000 ancient Hindu temples).
+Nepal, a country sandwiched between China and India, is a country of mighty Himalayas (8 of the world’s highest 14 mountain including Mount Everest), haven for white water rafting (up to grade 6), birthplace of the Buddha, mountain climbing and a melting pot of Hinduism and Buddhism (there are over 1200 ancient Buddhist temples and 2000 ancient Hindu temples).

 Nepal is a safe place for women travelers, no incidents of abuse and harassments have been reported in the recent times.
 However, women should be cautious while dressing; they should cover their thighs and shoulders.
 Some men take a cue from Hollywood movies regarding the behavior of women.
 It is advisable for women trekkers to wear long skirts for impromptu toilet.

 Most of the eateries and lodges on the trekking routes are operated by women because the males of the house are either porters or trekking guides.
 Trekking will give women traveler opportunity to connect with Nepali women.